-1. To uninstall the old drivers, press Win + X and select “Device Manager” from the list of options.
+- To uninstall the old drivers, press Win + X and select “Device Manager” from the list of options.

 The good thing about this feature is that all the old drivers are faded out, so you can easily identify the old or non-present drivers from current drivers.

-That’s all there is to do.
 Using this tip, you can easily find and uninstall any old and hidden drivers.
 Always be careful not to remove any current device driver, as this may cause problems with your connected hardware device.
 Also, always check twice before uninstalling any device driver.